 ART 2014 – History of Early Christian, Byzantine and Medieval Art

-Study of Grecian and Roam art from B.C.E.
+Study of Grecian and Roman art from B.C.E.
 800 to C.E.
-500. Architecture, sculpture, painting and ceramics will be some of the art forms studies.
+500. Architecture, sculpture, painting, and ceramics will be some of the art forms studied.
 Attention will be given to how the art produced by these two societies is similar and how it diverges.

 ART 2015 – History of Renaissance and Baroque Art

 Early Christian, Byzantine and Medieval art which was produced from about 300 C.E. to 1300 C.E. will be studied.
 The course will trace the development of Christian art from its origins in Roman art and culture to its full flowering in the Byzantine and Gothic styles.

 ART 2016 – History of Nineteenth Century Art

 Study of art produced in Europe between the years of 1400 C.E. and 1700 C.E.
 The course will study painting, sculpture, and architecture and will analyze the roles of the Reformation and the counter-Reformation as they impacted European Art.

 ART 2017 – History of Early Modern Art

 Study of art produced primarily in Europe and America in the nineteenth century.
 The course will study painting, photography, architecture, and sculpture and will include major movements such Romanticism, Realism, and Impressionism.

 ART 2018 – History of Contemporary Art